openebs-archive/e2e-tests/experiments/chaos/nfs_chaos/nfs_openebs_target_failure/README.md

 This scenario validates the behaviour of application and OpenEBS persistent volumes in the amidst of chaos induced on OpenEBS data plane and control plane components.

-After injecting the chaos into the component specified via environmental variable, litmus experiment observes the behaviour of corresponding OpenEBS PV and the application which consumes the volume.
+After injecting the chaos into the component specified via environmental variable, e2e experiment observes the behaviour of corresponding OpenEBS PV and the application which consumes the volume.